Prevention & Treatment

-This hormone isn't available at your corner pharmacy.
-It can be ordered by phone or fax and is delivered through the mail.
 A prescription for progesterone injections can be obtained through your doctor.
 Some doctors may determine that a hydroxyprogesterone caproate injection created by a compounding pharmacy may be a preferred option.
 You can find a compounding pharmacy through the International Academy of Compounding Pharmacists by calling 1-800-927-4227.

 The primary side effect of the shot is pain at the injection site, which can be compared to a mosquito bite and will vary in pain, itchiness, and lumpiness from woman to woman and even from shot to shot.
 In October 2008, the American College of Obstetricians and Gynecologists published a Committee Opinion in the journal Obstetrics & Gynecology Vol. 112, No. 4 on the use of 17P to reduce preterm birth.
 They wrote that a four-year follow-up to a large 17P study found no adverse health outcomes in surviving children.